 Gas accretion is a complicated problem that requires 3D high resolution hydrodynamical simulations.
 The core accretion model \citep{Pollack1996} suggests that after forming a solid core, a gaseous envelope is slowly accreted until the planet reaches a critical mass where the mass of the gas envelope is equal to the mass of the core.
-The planet then enters a runaway growth phase of gas accretion where we can assume that only gas is accreted \citep{Hubickyj2005,Lissauer2009}.
-Previous studies described how gas accretion can be modeled in different frameworks: in 2D with and without migration \citep{Crida2017,Kley1999} or in 3D \citep{Ayliffe2009,Machida2010,DAngelo2013,Lambrechts2019,Schulik2019}.
+The planet then enters a runaway growth phase of gas accretion during which we can assume that only gas is accreted \citep{Hubickyj2005,Lissauer2009}.
+Previous studies have described how gas accretion can be modeled in different frameworks: in 2D with and without migration \citep{Crida2017,Kley1999} or in 3D \citep{Ayliffe2009,Machida2010,DAngelo2013,Lambrechts2019,Schulik2019}.
 These complex hydrodynamical simulations are needed to understand each phase of gas accretion.
 Due to their high computational cost, they are often integrated over short timescales.
-In fact a lot of these recent simulations can only cover 100 planetary orbits (or less), making it unfortunately impossible to study the long term evolution of these systems within the 3D high resolution framework with the current computing systems.
+In fact, a lot of these recent simulations can only cover 100 planetary orbits (or less), making it impossible to study the long-term evolution of these systems within the 3D high resolution framework with the current computing systems.

-As gas accretion requires a computationally expensive resolution, previous studies on gap opening by giant planets neglected the planetary gas accretion.
-Our goal in this paper is to apply previously found gas accretion rates \citep{Kley1999,Machida2010} in a 2D isothermal disc framework to study the long term behavior of the growth of the planet and its influence on the shape and depth of the created gap.
+As gas accretion requires a computationally expensive resolution, previous studies on gap-opening by giant planets neglected planetary gas accretion.
+Our goal in this paper is to apply established gas accretion rates \citep{Kley1999,Machida2010} in a 2D isothermal disc framework to study the long-term behavior of the growth of the planet and its influence on the shape and depth of the created gap.